-Once, your goals have been set up, you have to select the define the Key Performance Indicators (KPI) of your website, then only you can perform the A/B testing in an appropriate way.
+Once, your goals have been set up, you have to define the Key Performance Indicators (KPI) of your website, and then only you can perform the A/B testing in an appropriate way.

 KPIs are metrics that are used for evaluating the current performance of your website and to know if it is performing in accordance with the defined goals or not.
 All metrics cannot be defined as KPIs, but a metric will be called as KPI only if it measures something related to your business’ objectives.

 Suppose, your garments online store sells 60 garments in the last month and for defining KPIs for your online store, you need to define target for them.
 Like if you defined target for the KPIs as 200 garments per month, then you have a proper framework to know if your website is selling as per the defined goals or not.

 Note: Typically, KPIs include the combination of spreadsheets, charts, reports, and dashboards to display the information needed for a business success.
 Then this information is analyzed to report the results and take action if the results are not as per the established goals of the business.

 Once you have collected the required data for performing the A/B testing on your site, you must track down the behavior of visitors on your website to know the user engagement rate on your site along with the duration of their visitation.

 Evaluating the visitor’s behavior helps in devising and finalizing the right strategies for executing the A/B testing perfectly on the website because anything that affects the behavior of visitors on your website needs to be A/B tested and that includes: